llogiq/llogiq.github.io/_drafts/traits.md

 magically appearing implementation that usually does the right thing (with Send and Sync, you actually have to actively opt out of implementing them).

-Aside: If you find the strange abbreviation *OIBIT* in some text about Rust, don't be afraid, it's just an *Opt-In Buit-In Trait*.

 So I'll try to go from the obvious and specific to the nebulous and (perhaps)
 surprising:

 ### (Partial)–Eq/Ord

 `PartialEq` defines partial equality, `Eq` is used as a marker to declare that `PartialEq` is actually reflexive (that means `a == a` for all `a` of the respective type).
 It is useful to implement them, for a good number of `std`'s types use them as trait bounds for one thing or another, e.g. `Vec`'s `dedup()` function.
 Auto-deriving PartialEq will make the `eq`-method check equality of all parts of your type (e.g. for `struct`s, all parts will be checked, while for `enum` types, the variant along with all its contents is checked).

-Since `Eq` is basically empty (apart from a pre-defined marker method), auto-deriving has no chance of doing something interesting, so it won't.
+Since `Eq` is basically empty (apart from a pre-defined marker method that is used by the auto-deriving logic to ensure that it actually worked and probably shouldn't be used anywhere else), auto-deriving has no chance of doing something interesting, so it won't.

 `PartialOrd` defines a partial Order, and extends the equality of `PartialEq` by the `Ordering` relation. `Ord` requires a full order relation.
 In contrast